Alternative Watering Solution – Using Graywater

 • Graywater does not include: waste water from kitchen sinks, dishwashers, or laundry water from soiled diapers.

 Graywater is an alternative watering solution for your landscape.
-With outside watering now suspended in BLS, it’s a method many homeowners are turning to, to save their outside plants and landscape.
+During a drought, when outside watering can be suspended, using graywater is a method many homeowners turn to to save their outside plants and landscape.

 Yes!
 California’s Graywater Standards are now part of the State Plumbing Code, making it legal to use graywater everywhere in California.
 These standards were developed and adopted in response to Assembly Bill 3518, the Graywater Systems for Single Family Residences Act of 1992.